nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/02_DbAccessTest.rst

             commitTransactions();

             // Confirmation of results
             // Confirm that the expected value described in Excel is equal to the actual value
-            // In the parameter, specify the name of the sheet containing the expected value, and the actual value assertTableEquals("testDeleteExpired", actual);
+            // In the argument, specify the name of the sheet containing the expected value, and the actual value assertTableEquals("testDeleteExpired", actual);
         }